Janick2404/freecodecamp.cn/README.md

 ### FreeCodeCampChina's open source codebase and curriculum

-freeCodeCamp is a friendly open source community where you learn to code and help nonprofits.
+freeCodeCamp is a friendly open source community where you learn to code and help non-profits.

 **We help our campers build job-worthy portfolios of real apps used by real people, while helping nonprofits.**